Last updated on January 23, 2025

 Once the buns are ready, apply soft butter to them and have them immediately.
-This recipe is high up on my list of favorite recipes.
-There are some foods that give you immense satisfaction, these buns happen to be just those.
+This recipe is high on my list of favorite recipes.
+Some foods give you immense satisfaction; these buns happen to be just those.

 1. In a bowl put the coconut flour, the sesame seeds, psyllium husk, melon seeds and the black salt.